- Currently an Associate Professor in Complex Systems at The University of Sydney.

 The University of Sydney (Jan 2015 to present).

-I am a member of the Complex Systems Research Group, where my work continues to investigate how information is manipulated in complex systems and networks, with applications to machine learning and computational neuroscience.
+I am a member of the Complex Systems Research Group, where my work investigates how information is manipulated in complex systems and networks, with applications to computational neuroscience.
+This is primarily conducted through my ARC DECRA Fellowship.
 Read more about my current research in my Research Statement above, and at http://lizier.me/joseph/.

 Research Scientist (Jul 2014 to Jan 2015), and